Smoker21/Course/Course07/SpringBootAdminSample/readme.md

 SpringBoot Admin Sample
 =======================

-Reference to (https://github.com/codecentric/spring-boot-admin "Spring boot admin").
+Reference to [Spring boot admin] (https://github.com/codecentric/spring-boot-admin).
 Thanks very much for providing such great tools

 To run the application